-Understanding Your Medication Safety Report
+Understanding Your Medication Results

 Gene Summary Section

-For each pharmacogene analyzed, the report shows:
+For each pharmacogene analyzed, your results show:

 • Gene name — The pharmacogene (e.g., CYP2C19, CYP2D6, CYP2C9).